We’ve already mentioned koicha or “thick tea” in our previous post The Different Types of Japanese Tea Ceremony, but let's do a little recap.

 Koicha might, in fact, be the thickest tea you will ever drink.
 Only about 50 ml of tea is prepared and the consistency is like a thick syrup more so than tea.

 When sipping koicha, it will slowly but surely proceed to greet you.
 Meeting you with a brief moment of intense umami and a long-lingering sweetness.
-Similarly to gongfucha when we intake a concentrate of all the tea’s best qualities all through one tiny cup of brew.
+Similarly to gong fu cha when we intake a concentrate of all the tea’s best qualities all through one tiny cup of brew.

-It is indeed an experience.
+This is indeed an experience.

 - Sift the matcha powder, making sure not to have any lumps

-- Pour 50ml hot water into the chawan and whisk using the chasen.
+- Pour 50ml hot water into the chawan and whisk using the chasen

-Make sure to only use top quality ceremonial grade matcha, otherwise you will end up with a rather bitter beverage that is not pleasant to consume in such a concentrated quantity
+Make sure only to use top-quality ceremonial grade matcha.
+Otherwise, you will end up with a rather bitter beverage that is not pleasant to consume in such a concentrated quantity.

-For instructions on how to prepare usucha check our blog post How to Whisk Matcha in Traditional Fashion.
+For further instructions on how to prepare usucha check our blog post How to Whisk Matcha in Traditional Fashion.